Ready to attract new clients with this SEO guide for accountants?

-- Producing a unique data study or survey and promoting it in the accountancy industry.
+- Producing a unique data study or survey and promoting it to industry experts.

 - Producing checklists, contract samples, how to guides

-Here’s an online accounting firm called Crunch and they have 40 links to a sample balance sheet image.
+Here’s an online accounting firm called Crunch, which has 40 links to a sample balance sheet image.

-Around half of all search have local intent so if your business can be found by looking for “accountants near me” then you boost your traffic opportunities.
+Half of all searches have local intent, so if your business can be found by looking for accountants near me, you will get more traffic.